karthikeyaspace/cold/notes.md

 - /generate - generate mails using gpt and display in table
 - /edit - edit the generated mails
 - /send - send the mails

+more to do
+- send mail bug fix
+- add more fields to excel